bikemazzell/skald/README.md

 # Skald - Voice to Text Transcriber
 > Created by [@shoewind1997](https://github.com/bikemazzell)

-Skald is a simple, no-UI speech-to-text application that listens to your microphone input and automatically transcribes it to text, copying the result directly to your clipboard.
-Named after the ancient Nordic poets and storytellers, Skald makes capturing your spoken words as text effortless.
+Skald is a lightweight speech-to-text tool that converts your voice to text in real-time.
+It runs quietly in the background without any graphical interface, automatically copying transcriptions to your clipboard.
+The application consists of two parts: a background server that handles the transcription, and a client that can be bound to a hotkey for easy start/stop control.
+Named after the ancient Nordic poets and storytellers known as skalds, this tool makes it effortless to transform your spoken words into written text with a single keystroke.
-The idea is to bind the script execution to a hotkey, so you can start and stop the transcription with a single keystroke.

 ## Privacy & Offline Usage